rust-lang/book/second-edition/src/ch01-02-hello-world.md

 using `rustc`, but it will prove its worth as you continue.
 With complex projects composed of multiple crates, it’s much easier to let Cargo coordinate the build.
 With Cargo, you can just run `cargo build`, and it should work the right way.

-Even though this project is simple, it now uses much of the real tooling you’ll use for the rest of your Rust career.
-In fact, you can get started with virtually all Rust projects you want to work on with the following
-commands:
+Even though the `hello_cargo` project is simple, it now uses much of the real tooling you’ll use for the rest of your Rust career.
+In fact, you can get started with virtually all Rust projects you want to work on with the following commands to check out the code using Git, change into the project directory, and build:

 ```text
 $ git clone someurl.com/someproject